rin67630/RICOH_SP-204_Toner-Chip-Reset/README.md

 1. refill the toner with ink (if needed)
 2. reset the toner chip (or replace it)

+# Building the Resetter.

+You can upload this program on a Wemos D1 or an Arduino Pro Mini (if you want to build the receptor for RICOH_SP-150 series, change the first line #define RICOH200 to #define RICOH150)

+I recommend to use a Wemos D1, since it has everything on board and does not need a programmer.
+The teensy Huzzah is also a good candidate.
+**Please do not use an Arduino Nano/Uno..., since this device runs at 5 V and we need 3.3V !**

+Make a contact comb using e.g. the gold feather wires from a RJ12 connector and soldering them on a piece of prototyping PCB. cf. RicohSP200_resetter.jpg
+Wire as shown on the picture.

+To reset the cartridge, just apply the contacts (the green wire showing to the center of the cartridge and the the black wire showing to the edge of the cartridge) and press the reset button of the Wemos/Arduino, wait 4 seconds and release the contacts.

+Done!

+# Analysis of the development process

 There is [plenty of information](www.uni-kit.com/pdf/tonerrefillinstructions.pdf) explaining how to refill the toner but little information on how to erase the toner chip.